afikri/tailwind-nextjs-starter-blog/data/blog/html-tutorial-for-beginners.md

 ### Headings

-Headings are used to indicate the different sections of your page and are represented by the h1 to h6 tags.
+Headings are used to indicate the different sections of the page and are represented by the h1 to h6 tags.
 The h1 tag is the highest level heading and the h6 tag is the lowest.

 ```html
 <h1>This is a level 1 heading</h1>